 Already widely considered a dry, unappetising bird by a huge number of Brits (YouGov research from 2016 suggests 48 per cent opt for turkey alternatives at Christmas), crowns provide white meat with considerably lower fat content.
 While the white breast meat is, arguably, healthier, it’s the fat which keeps the bird succulent when roasted properly.
 Moreover, in addition to featuring additional bones (promising further bone marrow) essential for opulent, revitalising stocks, full birds also contain often discarded cuts and offal which easily lift gravies or enrich stuffing when fried in a little butter and finely chopped or blended.

 Turkey expert Paul Kelly also highlights a wider sustainability issue in his findings on the soaring popularity of turkey crowns.
 While public perception suggests crowns are easier to cook, hundreds of thousands of legs and wings are thus wasted in production.
-An alarming finding considering the UK’s renewed popular focus on reducing food waste – a topic that has been so frequently reported in 2018.
+An alarming finding considering the UK’s renewed popular focus on reducing food waste – a topic that has been so frequently reported in recent years.

 Price is another key component in the consumer argument for the rise in popularity of the turkey crown, with many believing crowns are a cheaper alternative to a whole bird.
 With this, Paul Kelly has kept an eye on the cost of whole birds as opposed to crowns for the past couple of years.
 Considering the average 2017 price per kilogram of fresh, standard and basted turkeys across a number of UK retailers, including the ‘big four’ supermarkets (Tesco, Sainsbury’s, Asda, Morrisons) and the likes of Aldi, Lidl, Marks and Spencer and Waitrose, the average cost per kilogram of whole turkeys are 44 per cent less than the cost of turkey crowns.